jghaanstra/com.xiaomi-miio/docs/obtain_token.md

 # Obtain Mi Home device token
 Use any of these methods to obtain the device token for the supported miio devices.

-## Method 1 - Obtain device token from Mi home accaount
+## Method 1 - Obtain device token from Mi home account
 [Windows app](https://github.com/Maxmudjon/Get_MiHome_devices_token/releases)